For related links, click here.

 NIAG is a member of the East Midlands Industrial Archaeology Conference (EMIAC), which organises regular conferences on industrial heritage.
 Click here for more details.See the EMIAC page for more details.

 The membership year runs from 1st September to 31st August.
-New members are always welcome to join at any time during the year.
+New members are always welcome to join at any time during the year; for those joining after 1st June their membership will extend to 31st August in the following year.
 Membership subscriptions are:

 - £17.00 for Individual Membership or